coconutplayground/water-wave-particle-in-unity/README.md

 # water-wave-particle-in-unity
-grad project simulation of simple water wave with convex boundary
+project simulation of simple water wave with convex boundary